fanq15/FewX/README.md

 - **State-of-the-art performance.**
   - FSOD is the best few-shot object detection model.
   - CPMask is the best partially supervised/few-shot instance segmentation model.
+- **Easy to use.** You only need to run 3 code lines to conduct the entire experiment.
+  - Install Pre-Built Detectron2 in one code line.
+  - Prepare dataset in one code line.
+(You need to first download the dataset and change the **data path** in the script.)
+  - Training and evaluation in one code line.

 ## Updates
 - FewX has been released.
 (09/08/2020)